 The Company leases office space in Irvine, California that houses its headquarters and manufacturing facility under a non-cancellable operating lease.
 The lease term commenced on October 1, 2018 and expires in September 2023.
 The Company has the option to renew the lease for two additional periods of five years each.
 The Company also leases office space in Mississauga, Ontario, Canada for its software development personnel.
-The lease term commenced on August 1, 2018, expires in July 2019 and automatically renews for successive one-year periods at the Company's option.
+The lease term commenced on August 1, 2018, was set to expire in July 2019, was renewed for a one-year period at the Company's option, and provides for automatic one-year renewals at the Company's option.
 Both office leases are classified as operating leases in conformity with the provisions of Topic 842.
-Aggregated information regarding the office leases as of and for the three months ended March 31, 2019 is as follows: